click on photo to go back

 He went on to pursue his career as an actor in Greenwich Village where he lived for almost a year, but when out of money and unable to pay his rent or buy food he joined the United States Army (1955).
 He was nearly demoted in rank for putting alum powder in his commanding officer's bowl of stew, among other pranks he pulled while in the military, almost all on higher-ups.
 He starred in over 40 Army training films before going to Berlin to serve in special service.

-Hutton personally founded the American Community Theater by spearheading the renovation of theaters abandoned during World War II.
-He established the first English-speaking theater in Berlin with the GI production of the play Harvey (which he starred in).
-Receiving high praise from officers including official commendation, his superior officer agreed to assign Hutton to manage the theater as part of his official duties and he produced, directed, and acted in five productions over two years, receiving the European Theater Award for Best GI Theater.
-One of his productions, The Caine Mutiny (1954), received the attention of director Douglas Sirk who promptly cast him in A Time to Love and A Time to Die (1958).
+But it was one of his earlier productions, The Caine Mutiny (1954), received the attention of director Douglas Sirk who promptly cast him in A Time to Love and A Time to Die (Universal, June 24.
+1958).
 Using his entire military leave to film for 22 days, Universal was so impressed they offered him a contract, but he still had 18 months of service.
 "Maryline had been a lighting director for the off-Broadway theater, but by mutual consent it was decided there would be only one career in the family."
 Within five days of his military discharge, he had married and moved to Hollywood to pursue a career, but by then the offer was off the table from Universal.
 He eventually landed at MGM.
 In September 1959 his first daughter Heidi was born.

-On TV he starred in The Twilight Zone episode "And When the Sky Was Opened" (11 Dec 1959) Three astronauts have returned from the first space flight.
+On TV he starred in The Twilight Zone episode "And When the Sky Was Opened" (CBS, Dec 11.
+1959) Three astronauts have returned from the first space flight.
 Jim plays Major William Gart, hospitalized with a broken leg, contacted by Colonel Clegg Forbes (an excellent Rod Taylor) which seems the only one to remember the existence of Colonel Ed Harrington.

 "The Twilight Zone" episode "And When the Sky Was Opened" (11 Dec 1959) Three astronauts have returned from the first space flight.
 Jim plays Major William Gart.